pderichai/diff-utils/README.md

 # diff-utils
-A diff utility that allows for the syntactically correct manipulation and modification of unified diff files.
+A diff utility that allows for the manipulation and modification of unified diff files.